scalar-labs/scalardb-analytics-postgresql/scalardb_fdw/README.md

 ## Limitations

-- This extension aims at enabling analytical query processing on ScalarDB-managed databases.
-Thus, only reading data from ScalarDB is supported.
+- This extension aims to enable analytical query processing on ScalarDB-managed databases.
+Therefore, this extension only supports reading data from ScalarDB.
 - Currently, this extension always reads all records from the underlying databases, no matter what selection exists in queries.